Get a jump start now by creating an account with our simple online tool.

 The Project on Political Reform investigates the sources of political and government dysfunction and identifies pragmatic solutions.
 PPR addresses topics such as legislative decision making, lobbying, political accountability, campaign laws and practices, structural incentives influencing candidate and office-holder behavior, and the relationships between governing institutions.
 PPR focuses primarily on local, state, and federal government in the United States but, at times, may also address governmental dysfunction in other Western democracies.

 PPR is nonpartisan and strongly committed to thoughtful, evidence-based policymaking without regard to political party or ideology.

 This past June, PPR and the Center for Survey Methodology (CSM) convened a remarkable two-day discussion on the current state of the electoral process.
 The participants included top political consultants from both major political parties and researchers from the University of Chicago, UCLA and Stanford University.
 Political consultants are the principal custodians of the nation’s electoral system.
 They understand campaign processes and tactics better than almost anyone else and are constantly engaged in leveraging the system’s strength and exploiting its weaknesses.
 Yet their opinions and ideas are rarely solicited by either researchers or reformers.
 This conference sought to address this deficiency.
-The intent was to surface and explore the viewpoints of the people most knowledgeable about the intricacies of the electoral process … the consultants and practitioners who are professionally engaged in running political campaigns.
 In addition to PPR and CSM, Associated Press NORC Center for Public Affairs Research, and the Bipartisan Policy Center were co-organizers of this extraordinary conference.